theredplanetsings/csjtrutherford/README.md

 - Animated typing effect for hero title with smooth font loading
 - Interactive Three.js grid background with mouse-responsive animations on desktop and subtle jiggle animation on mobile
 - Ambient audio system with shuffled background music, track notifications, and intuitive controls
+- Interactive click sound effects for all buttons, links, and interactive elements
 - Custom animated cursor for enhanced user experience
 - Comprehensive favicon support with multiple sizes and formats for all devices
 - Fully responsive design optimised for desktop and mobile